 - public libraries

-- some community centres.
+- selected community centres.

 Where else can I go for help?